acemod/ACEX/addons/miscitems/README.md

 acex_miscitems
 =======

-Makes the default small items from A3 (cell phone, etc.) equippable for various uses.
+Makes the default small items from Arma 3 (cell phone, cans, etc.) equippable for various uses.
 Especially helpful for mission makers.

 These items have no additional functionality.